eBooks, Guides, & Reports • 9 MIN READ

 To work successfully with Microsoft Teams requires continual monitoring of its performance.
 Monitoring and performance management can alleviate and prevent some of the known issues that users experience with Teams.

-When your UC environment consists of Microsoft Teams for collaboration, plus multiple other vendors, several different applications and countless remote devices, it's vital to have monitoring tools in place.
-IR Collaborate experience management solution for Teams is designed to ensure a consistent, positive user experience, optimal video and call quality, with a higher rate of uptime and fast problem resolution.
+IR Collaborate's experience management solution for Teams is designed to ensure a consistent, positive user experience, optimal video and call quality, with a higher rate of uptime and fast problem resolution.

 Banner to book a demo with IR and improve your Microsoft Teams Experience